Exmoor welcomes you all year

 Come in the spring

-This is when Exmoor really shines.
+This is when Exmoor and the Quantocks really shine.
 The variety of wild flowers is a joy to behold.
 The air is fresh, the days are longer and being outdoors is great.
 The rivers are usually flowing fast making them very picturesque.
 The lambs are playfully dashing around.
 The roads and accommodation are quieter and the moor is tranquil.
-May is when the walking festival takes place as well as several carnivals, see the events section of the website.
+May is when the walking festival takes place as well as several other events.

 Come in summer